LucasCruceru/vending-machine-demo/readme.md

-# Backend #1

-# What is this?

-The following instructions and requirements in this repository represent a step in the [Match](https://mvpmatch.co/) community onboarding process.
-It's a (hopefully) simple take home exercise to be later used as a conversation starter in our technical discussion.
-It should also help us in reducing the number of technical challenges a user wants you to go through.

 # Exercise brief

 Design an API for a vending machine, allowing users with a “seller” role to add, update or remove products, while users with a “buyer” role can deposit coins into the machine and make purchases.
 Your vending machine should only accept 5, 10, 20, 50 and 100 cent coins